RemyFP/CLT_BaseModel_Docs/docs/flu_input_requirements.md

 See `SimulationSettings` docstring for other fields (those are not directly related to the mathematical formulation and only specify how simulation output is saved).

-> Updated 08/29/2025.
-Written by LP, edited by Susan Ptak.
+> Updated 10/06/2025.
+Written by LP and updated by Rémy Pasco, edited by Susan Ptak.